dmnkfr/dmnkfr.github.io/content/projects/my_name.md

 date: "2021-10-01"
 description: Exploring names in Austria
 tags: ggplot, shinyR
-title: "How popular is my name in Austria?"
+title: "How popular is my name?"
 ---
 ### Exploring the popularity of names in Austria between 1984 and 2020

-___"You have a unique and rare name!"___ I've heard that sentence once too often from those responsible for the name and became slightly skeptical.
+___"You have a unique and rare name!"___

+I've heard that sentence once too often.
 So I got the data from [Statistik Austria](https://www.statistik.at/web_de/statistiken/menschen_und_gesellschaft/bevoelkerung/geborene/vornamen/index.html) and wanted to see if there's something to it.

 - The rendered page is [here.](https://dmnkfr.github.io/my_name/)